gcallah/Economics/capital/TheEssenceOfCapital.md

 ## Introduction

-Alasdair MacIntyre is a tremendously important contemporary moral philosopher, whose works have fundamentally transformed my own understanding of morality.
+Alasdair MacIntyre is a very important contemporary moral philosopher, whose works have fundamentally transformed my own understanding of morality.
 But recognizing his brilliance does not imply accepting all of his conclusions without examination.
-In particular, this paper suggests that MacIntyre's embrace of certain propositions of Karl Marx on economics exhibit a naive level of economic analysis, particularly disappointing in a thinker who claims he is striving to understand the "essence" of economic phenomena.
+In particular, my essay suggests that MacIntyre's embrace of certain propositions of Karl Marx on economics exhibit a naive level of economic analysis, particularly disappointing in a thinker who claims he is striving to understand the "essence" of economic phenomena.